About

 Community Cat Trap - Neuter - Release: Perhaps one of the greatest needs in Minnesota, as well as across the nation, is population control of community cats.
 Numerous studies on how best to control these breeding populations have determined that the most effective means of population control is "Trap, Neuter and Release" (TNR).
 The objective of TNR is to sterilize the colony members and provide food, water and shelter for them in the areas they normally live.
 MHS provides significant funding for TNR of community cats.
 Annually, MHS provided subsidies for over 400 community cat sterilizations.
 This funding has allowed thousands of cats to be trapped, neutered and released to be cared for by their caretakers.

 Elliott Veterinary Assistance Fund: Several years ago MHS rescued a stray Shar Pei puppy suffering from a very severe case of mange; he was completely bald other than a tuft of fur at the tip of his tail.
 Elliott required a significant amount of medical care, but recovered and was adopted.
 In this little puppy's honor, the Elliot Veterinary Assistance Fund was established.
 This fund provides grants to needy Minnesotans whose animals would not otherwise receive medical treatment.
-Grant recipients must reside in Minnesota and receive some form of public assistance or met certain income requirements.
+Grant recipients must reside in Minnesota and meet certain income requirements.
 Grants are given for illness and injury care and do not include preventative care such as spay/neuter and vaccinations.
 Find grant program information and apply for a grant here.

 A Beautiful Wolf